faizramadhan0202/awesome-chocolates/README.md

 Explorer Data Using Mysql

-Skills used : Operator, Join, CTE, LIKE, CASE WHEN, GROUP BY Tools       : MySql
+Skills used : Operator, Join, CTE, LIKE, CASE WHEN, GROUP BY <br>
+Tools       : MySql